REMnux/docker/viper/README.md

 This Dockerfile represents a Docker image that encapsulates the [Viper][1] binary analysis and management framework by Claudio Guarnieri ([@botherder][2] - [homepage][3]).

-To run this image after installing Docker, use a command like this to launch the docker, replacing "~/workdir" with the path to the location of the data to analyse:
+To run this image after installing Docker, use a command like this to launch the container, replacing "~/workdir" with the path to the location of the data to analyse:

     sudo docker run -it --rm -v ~/workdir:/home/nonroot/workdir remnux/viper